Tidal acceleration: Effects of Moon's gravity

-Because the Moon's mass is a considerable fraction of that of Earth (about 1:81), the two bodies can be regarded as a double planet system, rather than as a planet with a satellite.
-The plane of the Moon's orbit around Earth lies close to the plane of Earth's orbit around the Sun (the ecliptic), rather than in the plane of the earth's rotation (the equator) as is usually the case with planetary satellites.
+The plane of the Moon's orbit around Earth lies close to the plane of Earth's orbit around the Sun (the ecliptic), rather than in the plane of the Earth's rotation (the equator) as is usually the case with planetary satellites.
 The mass of the Moon is sufficiently large, and it is sufficiently close, to raise tides in the matter of Earth.
 Foremost among such matter, the water of the oceans bulges out both towards and away from the Moon.
 If the material of the Earth responded immediately, there would be a bulge directly toward and away from the Moon.
-In the solid Earth there is a delayed response due to the dissipation of tidal energy.
+In the solid Earth tides, there is a delayed response due to the dissipation of tidal energy.
 The case for the oceans is more complicated, but there is also a delay associated with the dissipation of energy since the Earth rotates at a faster rate than the Moon's orbital angular velocity.
-The delay in the responses causes the tidal bulge to be carried forward.
+This lunitidal interval in the responses causes the tidal bulge to be carried forward.
 Consequently, the line through the two bulges is tilted with respect to the Earth-Moon direction exerting torque between the Earth and the Moon.
 This torque boosts the Moon in its orbit and slows the rotation of Earth.

 As a result of this process, the mean solar day, which has to be 86,400 equal seconds, is actually getting longer when measured in SI seconds with stable atomic clocks.
 (The SI second, when adopted, was already a little shorter than the current value of the second of mean solar time.)
 The small difference accumulates over time, which leads to an increasing difference between our clock time (Universal Time) on the one hand, and International Atomic Time and ephemeris time on the other hand: see ΔT.
 This led to the introduction of the leap second in 1972 to compensate for differences in the bases for time standardization.